greenwave-1/GTS/README.md

 - A numbered release can be made with ```make release <version string>```, or using the bash script to also make a distributable zip file for wii

+## Reporting Problems:
+For problems, open an issue.
+Be sure to check `CONTRIBUTING.md` to make things easier.
+Please don't DM me.

 ## Why?
 Originally, I wanted a test program that worked on Gamecube, since SmashScope was for Wii only.
 I got motivation to pick up the project again after the website for SmashScope went down, and made significant progress since then.